 Phase 1: Founding and Early Success (1972-1975)

 Bushnell’s vision was to bring gaming out of the arcades and into living rooms, an idea conceived during his stint at the University of Utah, where he encountered Spacewar!, one of the earliest video games.
-This vision culminated in the creation of Atari’s first arcade game, Pong, which was launched to the public in November 1972.
+This vision culminated in creating Atari’s first arcade game, Pong, which was launched to the public in November 1972.

 The success of Pong didn’t just mark the beginning of Atari’s meteoric rise but also the emergence of the video game industry.
 Atari dominated the nascent industry, and by 1975, Pong had become a household name, selling 150,000 units, a staggering number for the time.